fbpixelPolycystic Ovary Syndrome (PCOS): Symptoms, Causes, and Treatment | Thomson Medical

 What are the causes of PCOS?

-The exact cause of PCOS remains unclear, but several factors contribute to its development:
+The exact cause of PCOS is still not fully understood, but research suggests that several interrelated factors contribute to its development:

 What age group does PCOS affect?